Mykola Karpyuk

-Mykola Karpyuk (Микола Андронович Карпюк, Mykola Andronovych Karpyuk) is a Ukrainian political activist and former vice leader of the UNA-UNSO as well as a member of the central council of the Right Sector.
+Mykola Andronovych Karpyuk (Микола Андронович Карпюк; 21 May 1964 – 19 September 2026) was a Ukrainian far-right militant, who served as vice leader of the UNA-UNSO and member of the central council of the Right Sector.
 In May 2016, Karpyuk was accused of participating in the First Chechen War and sentenced to 22.5 years in prison.
 Russian civil rights society Memorial recognized him as a political prisoner.

-Biography
+Life and career

+Mykola Karpyuk was born on 21 May 1964 in the village of Velykyi Zhytyn, Rivne Oblast.
+After graduating from school, he worked as a turner at a gas equipment factory in Rivne.
+After two years of military service in 1982-1984, he returned to Rivne and worked at several industrial enterprises, and also engaged in journalism.
 Karpyuk was the chairman of the Rivne cell of the Ukrainian National Assembly.
 In 1992, he participated in the Transnistria War on the side of Transnistria and in the War in Abkhazia, in 1993, he fought on the side of Georgia.
-He took part in the Ukrainian parliamentary elections of 1998 and 2002 for UNA-UNSO, but the party did not go to the Verkhovna Rada both times.
+He took part in the Ukrainian parliamentary elections of 1998 and 2002 for UNA-UNSO, but the party failed to win places in the Verkhovna Rada both times.

+In 2000-2001, Karpyuk took part in the action “Ukraine without Kuchma”.
 In 2001-2002, there was a split within the UNA-UNSO.
 At the congress in November 2001, Mykola Karpyuk was elected as the new chairman of the UNA-UNSO.
-In 2000-2001, he took part in the action “Ukraine without Kuchma”, because of which he was arrested and sentenced to 4.5 years in prison.
-In 2004 he was released from prison.
-During the Euromaidan Karpyuk joined the organization Right Sector and became a leading figure within the organization.
+However, that decision was protested by the supporters of Andriy Shkil, who in June 2002 convened an extraordinary congress, confirming Shkil as UNA-UNSO leader and expelling Karpyuk from the party.
+Due to his past participation in anti-government protests, Karpyuk was arrested and sentenced to 4.5 years in prison.
+In 2015, the European Court for Human Rights ruled that Karpyuk was eligible for a compensation in the amount of 3,000 Euros due to procedural violations during his process.
+After his release in 2004, he served as the deputy of UNA-UNSO leader Yurii Shukhevych.
+During the Euromaidan Karpyuk joined the Right Sector and became a leading figure within the organization.